 The first phase of trails completed in June 2016 added two pedestrian bridges to link Cinco Ranch High School and Cinco Ranch Junior High from neighborhoods to the north and a third bridge for access to Willow Fork Park.
 In 2019, a 200-foot pedestrian bridge over Buffalo Bayou provided a critical connection of two miles along the Buffalo Bayou and Diversion channels, enabling residents north of the Bayou to access Beck Junior High, Exploration Park and connect into Barker Reservoir and George Bush Park.

-In 2020, additional trailhead, wayfinding, street crossing, quarter mile marker, and alligator warning signage to improve navigation and safety is expected to be complete in June.
-Signalized, signed and marked street crossings throughout the District where there is high pedestrian traffic are also being constructed to further enhance connectivity and safety, with anticipated completion in the fall of 2020.
+In 2020, additional trailhead, wayfinding, street crossing, quarter mile marker, and alligator warning signage was added to improve navigation and safety.
+To further enhance connectivity and safety, signalized, signed and marked street crossings where there is high pedestrian traffic were also constructed, and a pedestrian underpass at Westheimer Parkway just west of Cinco Ranch Blvd. is set to break ground in spring 2021.